toobad000/AI-Assisted-Network-Troubleshooter/README.md

 - **Integrated Troubleshooting** — execute ping, traceroute, or any command directly from the GUI to any device
 - **Config History Browser** — browse past configurations and roll back to any previous state
 - **Telemetry Data Panel** — live view of all telemetry data flowing through the pipeline

-### Implementation Notes

-Two major bugs were resolved during GUI development:

-1. **Telnet buffer truncation** — a static timer caused the tool to stop reading configs before the full output was received, leading to false positives/negatives.
-Fixed by switching to prompt-based termination to guarantee 100% data integrity.
-2. **UI thread freezing** — network scans were blocking the main thread.
-Resolved with a multithreaded architecture that offloads heavy operations to background threads with thread-safe UI updates.

 ---